 Transportation in Spain

 RENFE: El Red Nacional de Ferrocarriles Españoles, the Spanish national rail system.
 The site is available in English.
 RENFE provides convenient, fast and frequent travel to numerous cities and towns on the Camino and other pilgrim routes.
+RENFE's narrow-gauge FEVE service will be of particular note for pilgrims on the Norte route.
 (Purchasing tickets online from the United States can be frustrating.
 TripAdvisor has a page with suggestions about how to navigate RENFE's ticketing schemes and how to purchase tickets online.
 Click HERE.)

 EuskoTren: Train, tram and bus services in Páis Vasco.
 Among other routes, they provide very frequent service between San Sebastián/Donostia and Hendaye.
 The site is in Basque but on the site's entry page the link to the left is for the Spanish version of the site.